PazziV/Unity-Tutorial-Test/README.md

         }
     }
 ```

-> We now add a GameObject to our script that will be our Player for now.<br>
+We now add a GameObject to our script that will be our Player for now.
-> Next up we will add this to our Script:
+Next up we will add this to our Script:

 ```C#
     private void OnCollisionEnter(Collision collision)
     {